Rent safe and private dog parks hosted by locals

 Does breed affect how likely dogs are to nip?

 This is especially common in herding breeds.
 Australian Cattle Dogs, for example, are nicknamed “heelers” because they were originally developed to herd cattle by nipping at their feet.
+This is why professional trainers often don't recommend them to families with young, fast-moving kids (despite the popularity of the adorable Bluey cartoon).

-If you own one of these dogs, nipping might need to be managed for their entire life — even after they’ve reached full maturity.
+If you own one of these dogs, nipping might need to be managed for their entire life—even after they’ve reached full maturity.
 There’s nothing wrong with this!
 Your dog is simply acting on the instincts we bred into them over generations and generations.
 It would be unfair to expect them to resist the urge completely.

-It’s important to provide these types of dogs with appropriate enrichment and outlets (urban herding is a great one!) for these instincts will go a long way in making sure they aren’t nipping at you, family members, or even neighborhood children.
+It’s important to provide these types of dogs with appropriate enrichment and outlets (urban herding is a great one) for these instincts will go a long way in making sure they aren’t nipping at you, family members, or even neighborhood children.

 Related links: